aryansharma220/honeywell-hack/README.md

 - Training period is read from `config.py` (TRAINING_START / TRAINING_END).
 The model trains an Isolation Forest on the normal period and scores the analysis period.
 - Raw model outputs are calibrated to 0–100 scores and per-row feature importance is estimated by normalized, weighted deviations from training statistics.
 The top contributors are reported per row.

-If you need help or want a one-minute recorded walkthrough, see the repository owner notes.

-License
-- MIT

-Acknowledgements
-- Built quickly for a hackathon-style project; focuses on end-to-end detection, attribution, and presentation.